+353-1-416-8900REST OF WORLD

 • ID: 5616862

-• Solar energy is an intermittent source that generates electricity only during the day, the Sub-Saharan African region is projected to be a key hotspot for off-grid solar projects.
+• Nevertheless, solar energy is an intermittent source that generates electricity only during the day.
+The Sub-Saharan African region is projected to be a key hotspot for off-grid solar projects.
 Combining off-grid solar power with energy storage increases the utilization of solar PV systems.
-As a result, energy storage with solar PV has been gaining popularity in developed countries, likely creating a massive opportunity for the battery market soon.
+As a result, energy storage with solar PV has been gaining popularity in developed countries and is expected to create a massive opportunity for the African battery market.

-• South Africa is the fastest-growing country in the Battery market during the forecast period because of its increasing solar and wind energy installation and upcoming projects to generate clean energy.
+• South Africa is expected to be the fastest-growing country in the battery market during the forecast period because of its increasing solar and wind energy installation and upcoming projects to generate clean energy.

 Lithium-ion Batteries to Dominate the Market

-• Lithium-ion batteries are a rechargeable batteries commonly used in electronic devices and energy vehicles.
-These batteries are also being used to store energy from renewable energy sources such as solar and wind.
+• Lithium-ion batteries are rechargeable batteries commonly used in electronic devices and energy vehicles.
+These batteries are also used to store energy from renewable energy sources such as solar and wind.

 • Lithium-ion battery systems propel the plug-in hybrid and electric vehicles.
 Due to its fast recharge, high energy density, and high discharge power, lithium-ion batteries are the only available technology capable of meeting OEM standards for car driving range and charging time.
-Because of their lower specific energy and heavier weight, lead-based traction batteries are not competitive in total hybrid electric vehicles or electric vehicles.
+Due to their lower specific energy and heavier weight, lead-based traction batteries are not competitive in total hybrid electric vehicles or electric vehicles.

-• In March 2020, the President of Algeria called for the promotion of electric cars to reduce the country's carbon footprints.
-Therefore, the government has announced new specifications governing the activity of the automotive industry in Algeria.
-The government took several measures to promote electric vehicles in the country, such as restricting the importation of second-handed fossil fuel cars with fewer than three years and prohibiting diesel-based cars from importation.
-These restrictions on second-handed fossil fuel-based cars are expected to drive the electric vehicles sector in the country, which uses lithium-ion batteries for generating power.
+• The President of Algeria called for the promotion of electric cars to reduce the country's carbon footprints in 2020.
+Therefore, the government announced new specifications governing the activity of the automotive industry in Algeria.
+The government took several measures to promote electric vehicles in the country, such as restricting the importation of second-hand fossil fuel cars with fewer than three years and prohibiting diesel-based cars from importation.
+These restrictions on second-handed fossil fuel-based cars are expected to drive the country's electric vehicle sector, which uses lithium-ion batteries to generate power.

-• Hence, owing to the above points, the lithium-ion batteries segment is likely to see significant growth in the market during the forecast period.
+• Hence, owing to the above points, the lithium-ion batteries segment is expected to witness significant growth in the market studied during the forecast period.

 South Africa Expected to Witness Significant Growth

-• The government is keen to expand the country's power generation and energy security.
-Therefore many energy storage projects are in the works, with state-owned and private groups working together.
+• The government aims to expand the country's power generation and energy security.
+Therefore, many energy storage projects are in the works, with state-owned and private groups working together.

-• Hence, owing to the above points, South Africa is expected to see significant market growth in the Battery market during the forecast period.
+• Hence, owing to the above points, South Africa is expected to see significant growth in the African battery market during the forecast period.

-Africa Battery market is fragmented.
-Some of key players in this market include Toshiba Corp, Murata Manufacturing Co., Ltd., Exide Industries Ltd, Panasonic Corporation, and Duracell Inc.
+The African battery market is moderately fragmented.
+Some of the key players in this market (not in particular order) include Toshiba Corp., Murata Manufacturing Co.
+Ltd, Exide Industries Ltd, Panasonic Corporation, and Duracell Inc.

 Additional Benefits: